 "That's everything from their Fire TVs to their Echo devices, to Kindles," she said.

-Ramhold says home and garden categories also dominate.
+Ramhold says the home and garden categories also dominate.

 "For instance," she said, "outdoor games or patio pieces."